 Is it right to go back in time and kill baby Adolf Hitler?
-Ethicists came down on the side of no while a New York Times Magazine poll showed that 42% of participants said yes.
+Ethicists came down on the side of no while a New York Times poll showed that 42 percent of participants said yes.
 So which is right and which is wrong?
 Well, that’s what ethics is all about.
 If you remember your college class correctly, ethics refers to the branch of philosophy that governs the concepts of right and wrong conduct.
-In applied ethics, ethics forces us to ask, “what actions are right or wrong in particular circumstances?”
+In applied ethics, we’re forced to ask, “what actions are right or wrong in particular circumstances?”

 Now you must be wondering why we’re thinking about ethics.
 The answer is simple: the baby Hitler question needs a definitive answer!
 Just kidding, but we are concerned with how ethics applies to content marketing.
 While it differs from journalism—which has its own code of ethics—it’s critical for every brand to know content marketing’s code of ethics to create compelling stories that readers will trust.
 Here’s what you need to know.

 Journalism and content are not the same

 People, the media, and your mom like to use content and journalism interchangeably these days.
 We can see why it’s tempting, but make no mistake: journalism and content are not the same.
 Why not?
 Because the fundamental purposes of journalism and content are on opposite ends of the spectrum.
 Think of it this way: journalism is a public good.
 If journalism is a public good, then you must consider content as a private good to be created, distributed, and shared with by brands on their own terms.